szermatt/mistty/docs/source/index.rst

 top of :file:`term.el`.
 Check out its project page at https://github.com/szermatt/mistty.

 :kbd:`M-x mistty` creates a buffer with an interactive shell.
-Inside that buffer, you can move freely and use the usual Emacs commands and editing tools to run shell command and work with their output.
 See :ref:`launching` for details.

-In addition to these, you also have access to your shell's native command and editing tools, including TAB-completion and autosuggestions.
+MisTTY feels very much like comint mode: you can move around freely and run any Emacs command you want - until you press TAB and end up with the native completion or notice the shell autosuggestions.
+With MisTTY have access to both Emacs and the shell commands and editing tools.

-Commands that take over the :ref:`entire screen<fullscreen>`, such as :command:`less` or :command:`vi` are also available.
+Additionally, commands that take over the :ref:`entire screen<fullscreen>`, such as :command:`less` or :command:`vi` also work, temporarily taking over the window, while scrollback remains available in another buffer.

 .. only:: builder_html

   MisTTY works well with Bash and ZSH, but it is especially well suited to running `Fish <https://fishshell.com>`_: you get autosuggestions, completion in full colors.
 Here's what the end result might look like:

   .. image:: ../../screengrab.gif
     :width: 600
     :alt: Screen grab showing MisTTY in action

-MisTTY is known to work with :program:`bash`, :program:`zsh` and :program:`fish` on Linux and MacOS.
+MisTTY is known to work on Linux and MacOS.
 It also supports non-shell command-line programs, such as :program:`python`.

 The latest version of this documentation is available at